gamachisAw/test-project/README.md

 2. After starting the application, access Swagger UI at:
     ```bash
      http://localhost:8080/swagger-ui.html
--Swagger UI will list all available endpoints and allow you to test CRUD operations directly.
+Swagger UI will list all available endpoints and allow you to test CRUD operations directly.